Cottage | 3 bedrooms | sleeps 6

 To the rear there is a south facing garden on two levels.
 The lower level is paved and has a table and chairs for six people.
 There is access to the house from fully opening french doors to the kitchen and sitting room.

 There are steps to the grassed level.
 Also there is a garden building which can be used for the storage of boards and bikes.

 There is parking for one car a short walk from The Brambles (via permit which is provided) at the village hall.
 There is parking in the village for other cars.
-Parking is restricted from 1st May to 30th September to 30 minutes in the parking bays but you are able to park on the double yellow lines.
+Parking is restricted in the village from 1st May to 30th September to 30 minutes in the parking bays but you are able to park on the double yellow lines.

 You can walk to the beach in about five minutes and access to the South West Coastal path is within a walk.